astronomer/docs/astro/reporting-dashboard.md

 ## DAG SLA

-The DAG SLA dashboard allows you to simulate a service level agreement (SLA) for when a DAG should complete and then compare your DAG runs against the SLA.
-Use this dashboard to ensure that your Organization meets your SLA obligations, or to create and alert on new SLAs.
+The DAG SLA dashboard allows you to simulate a service level agreement (SLA) for when a DAG should complete and then compare how frequently your DAG runs complete within the SLA.
+Use this dashboard to check how frequently your Organization meets your SLA obligations, or to create an alert on new SLAs.

+### Set up an SLA

-To use this dashboard, you must first define an SLA and the DAGs which should be compared against the SLA.
+To create an SLA, you must first define an SLA and then select the DAGs you want to compare it to.

 1. Choose the **DAG ID** that you want to check DAG run completion times for.
 If you have a large number of DAGs in your Organization, you can first filter by **Workspace Name** and **Deployment Name** before choosing your DAG ID.
 2. Select the time interval over which you want to look at the DAG data.